 - 0.6 mmol/L or below.
 This is the normal range.

 - 0.6 to 1.5 mmol/L. There are ketones in the blood.
-Consult a doctor about possible options.
+The doctor will discuss a treatment plan and follow-up.

 - 1.6 mmol/L or above.
 This indicates a high risk of developing diabetic ketoacidosis.
-Speak with a doctor immediately.
+Your doctor will discuss immediate treatment measures.

 A urine test only checks for current or recent ketone levels, so a blood test may be more accurate.
 However, an abnormal or high result could be due to other factors such as: